Morristown NJ Obstructing the Administration of Justice Lawyer

 A conviction for obstructing the administration of justice in the State of New Jersey means exposure of up to 18 months in NJ State Prison and a number a collateral consequences.
 Having an experienced criminal defense attorney on your side could make all the difference.

 The criminal defense team at the Tormey Law Firm is prepared to fight on your behalf for the best possible result.
 We have successfully handled thousands of cases throughout Morris County and New Jersey, including in Montville, Morristown, Parsippany, Mount Olive, and Harding Township.
 Our Managing Partner, Travis J. Tormey, is often called upon as a trusted legal authority.
 For instance, he has been quoted by the Asbury Park Press, the Bergen Record, and AOL News.
-Another one of our firm’s partners, Alissa D. Hascup, is a former Morris County Prosecutor who handled a host of criminal cases, ranging from attempted murder to terroristic threats, during the course of her distinguished career.
+Another one of our firm’s partners, Christopher Perry, was named a SuperLawyer Rising Star in the area of criminal defense in 2018.
 If you are facing charges for obstructing the administration of law in Morris County, contact our Morristown law offices anytime at (908) 336-5008 for a free consultation about your case.

 Obstructing the Administration of Law in New Jersey: N.J.S.A.
 2C:29-1